Speakers

 Marianne Ashford

-Marianne Ashford, Senior Principal Scientist, Advanced Drug Delivery, Pharmaceutical Sciences, R & D, AstraZeneca
+Marianne Ashford, Senior Principal Scientist, Advanced Drug Delivery, Pharmaceutical Sciences, R & D, AstraZeneca, UK

 Marianne Ashford is a Senior Principal Scientist in a global role in Advanced Drug Delivery Department within Pharmaceutical Sciences at AstraZeneca.
 Marianne is responsible for applying drug delivery approaches to enable the progression of innovative medicines and is working to enable novel targets through targeting and intracellular delivery.
 She has been instrumental in introducing nanomedicines the AstraZeneca portfolio.
 She has initiated several collaborations and the building of the internal capability in nanomedicines, drug targeting and intracellular delivery receiving several internal awards for this work.